 Too, the region's numerous trout streams are poised for stocking, by both the state DEC as well as Essex County's own fish hatchery, which complements the state plantings of brook, brown and rainbow trout.
 Many rivers and streams in the region also hold wild trout to add to the challenge.
 While Lake Champlain jumps off the map, be sure not to overlook other hot spots like the Boquet River, the North Branch of the Boquet, the LaChute River, the Ausable, Ensign and Bartlett ponds in Moriah, and several others.

-Put it all together and it's no surprise that fishermen and women flock to the Lake Champlain Region each year, and the kickoff to the open water season has begun.
+Put it all together and it's no surprise that fishermen and women flock to the Lake Champlain Region each year.
 You'll want to spend more than a day checking out our top-shelf fishing holes, and we have plenty of options for you to hang your fishing hat at the end of the day, and grab a great meal as well and recharge for the next morning.

 If you really want to accelerate the learning curve, you can hire one of our experienced fishing guides early on in your trip.
 They'll point you to the right spots, tell you what lure or bait to use, and you'll have great fishing for the duration of your stay.